DeepWaterIMR/AgeEstimatoR/README.md

   )
 ```

+The function returns the estimated ages into an object `x` in the
+example above.
+Use the `data_path` argument to save the results directly
+into a file.

 ## Things that remain to be solved

+- There seem to be difficulties with setting up the virtual environment
+  inside the `estimate_age()` function (complains about missing numpy
+  package, but it is downloaded into python_virtualenvironment)
+- The estimate_age function does not always find
+  `inst/python/dl_age_estimator.py` or
+  `system.file("python", "dl_age_estimator.py", package = "AgeEstimatoR")`.
 - Is the machine learning script (`inst/python/dl_age_estimator.py`)
   correct?
   - Is the order of sexes in the output correct?